Watch the video: how to photograph animals in zoos and safari parks.

 4. Set up a monopod

 Even with faster shutter speeds, keeping your camera steady can be tricky.
 A monopod is a sound investment if you use longer lenses a lot.
 The 300mm f/2.8 we’ve got here is a monster, but even a light lens can feel heavy after a day’s shooting.
-The extra steadiness a monopod provides makes it easier to frame long-range shots more accurately.
+The best monopods (opens in new tab) can take that weight easily, and make it easier to frame long-range shots more accurately.

 5. Hide fences